 The problem is further complicated by the secrecy which necessarily envelops Wicca.

-expose themselves to physical danger.
-In recent decades, there has been one
+exposed themselves to physical danger.
+In the late 20th century, there was one

 lynching, a mass attempted mass murder by stoning, numerous shootings, fire

 bombings and common assaults.
-So, most Wiccans remain safely
+So, many Wiccans remain safely

 out of sight where they practice their religion in secret.

 Some estimates have been made on the basis of:

 festivals and fairs.
 But it is not known with any accuracy what percentage of Wiccans attend these

 gatherings, and what percentage of attendees at such festivals are Wiccans.